guzey/guzey.github.io1/_posts/2016-05-22-playing-with-identity.md

 title: Playing With Identity
 ---

-**Abstract**: trope "[I'll move to a new city -- become a new person](http://garybasin.com/routine-power-and-peril/)" is familiar; the fact that you can use it consistently, easily, and don't need to move cities is not.
-By using this insight you can gain a lot of agency.

-Alternatively, in this post I generalize the "go work to Starbucks because can't concentrate at home" thing.
+**Abstract**: In this post I generalize the "go work to Starbucks because can't concentrate at home" thing.

 ## Bullshit test